Proxy, VPN & Malicious IP Detection API

 Why is this service free?

 I created this project because I couldn't find any good alternatives for a reasonable price.
 Since I have a masters degree in Computer Science specializing in Networking with interests in Machine Learning and NetSec, it's a fitting project for me to embark on.
 Compared to a popular paid service, the number of free queries that's being served by GetIPIntel translates to $60,000+/month and I've been told by a few people that GetIPIntel catches more proxies / VPN / bad IPs than said paid service.
-I'm offering it for free in the spirit of openess.
+I'm offering it for free in the spirit of openness.
 Just because it's free, it does not mean it's bad, inaccurate, easy to develop, or easy to maintain.
-To keep things simple, please do not abuse this service as a free user and if you need more queries, contact me for a custom plan.
-If you're feeling generous and this API works well for you, please let your friends know.

 Why is this different from similar services (even paid?)

-There are many other services like this one that uses simple block lists, meaning a particular IP / IP block is specifically added or removed either manually or by code from various known/trusted sources.
+There are many other services like this one that use simple block lists, meaning a particular IP / IP block is specifically added or removed either manually or by code from various known/trusted sources.
 During a lookup, if the IP is on the list, then simply return the result accordingly.
 However, it's a very limited view because if the IP is not on a list, it doesn't mean it's not a proxy / VPN / bad IP.
 It means that the simple block list system does not know or have not come across that IP address.
 To claim an IP address is not a proxy / VPN / bad IP just because the system has never come across the IP is a logical fallacy (see Argument from Ignorance).
-GetIPIntel uses Machine Learning & Probability Theory techniques to infer on IPs it doesn't have explicit knowledge about (see What are dynamic checks?) and compute the output when you request it using up to date and large data sets.
-Thus, using a combination of block lists with dynamic checks will produce a more accurate result because the overall system is more intelligent.
+GetIPIntel uses Machine Learning & Probability Theory techniques to infer on IPs it doesn't have explicit knowledge about and compute the output when you request it using up to date and large data sets.

 What are dynamic checks?